c4arl0s/RysGitTutorial/README.md

 >>>>>>> crazy
 ```

-Git went ahead and modified the conflicted file to show us exactly which lines are afflicted.
+$ git went ahead and modified the conflicted file to show us exactly which lines are afflicted.
 The format of the above text show us the difference between the two versions of the file.

 - The section **labeled** <<<<<<< HEAD show us the version in the current branch, while the part after the ======= shows the version in the **crazy** branch.